- Learning Center

 Prepayment penalties are usually based directly or indirectly on the remaining loan balance.
 The longer the business owner has had a loan and the less they will owe, the smaller the penalty will be.
 For example, if you pay off your loan a few months early, you won’t face a huge fee.
 Paying off years early might lead to a large fee.

-A prepayment penalty may sound like punishment for paying off a loan quickly - especially for a small business owner struggling to get out of debt or expand their business.
-However, prepayment penalties ensure that the lender can recoup the interest they're owed, even if a borrower pays down their debt off early.
+A prepayment penalty may sound like punishment for paying off your loan quickly, especially for a small business owner struggling to get out of debt or expand their business.
+However, prepayment penalties ensure that the lender can recoup the interest they're owed, even if a borrower pays down their debt early.

 How can you tell if you’ll save money or not on interest by paying early?
-Determine if loan is amortized.
-Here are details you need to know from Investopedia:
+A good first step is determining if your loan is amortized.
+Here are some details you should know:

 - An amortized loan is a loan with scheduled periodic payments that are applied to both principal and interest.